 Deadheading Versus Pruning

-- Deadheading is the removal of finished flowers and their stems down to the nearest leaves.
-This may be done to prevent seed production and/or encourage new blooms.
+Deadheading is the removal of flowers and their stems.
+This is done after peak bloom time to prevent seed production and/or encourage new blooms.

-- Pruning is the removal or cutting back of stems or branches on shrubs, vines, and trees.
+Pruning is the removal of cutting back of stems or branches on shrubs, vines, and trees.
 We prune to remove dead, damaged, diseased, or crowded branches to improve the overall health or appearance.